viVeK21111/Us-Accident-severity-prediction/README.md

 -------------------------------------------------------------------------------------------

-loom link video: https://www.loom.com/share/26fe23fe84c64902935db39fbde7e165?sid=f425f04d-0352-4571-90c3-46b5392a6391 (The models are not explained clear in the demo video as the video recording time is only 5min)
+loom link video: https://www.loom.com/share/26fe23fe84c64902935db39fbde7e165?sid=f425f04d-0352-4571-90c3-46b5392a6391 (The models are not explained clearly in the demo video as the video recording time is only 5min)

 Research remcommendation: